FAQ About Aviator Sunglasses

 Aviator sunglasses aren't always flattering for everyone.
 They are suitable for individuals with oval, square, and heart-shaped features and will function on most facial types.
 That's not surprising actually there are only six face variations.
 It takes very little effort to put on a pair of aviator shades.
 The key to wearing them is to seem as if you aren't trying very hard, which can be easily accomplished by selecting a classic design and then combining it with outfits that are appropriate for your fashion.

-Let’s begin with the face shape.
-Luckily, the aviator style is pretty versatile.
+Aviator sunglasses don’t always look conventionally good on all face types, and there is more than one type of aviator style frame.
+The aviator style is pretty versatile.
 Its mixture of hard and soft lines means that it works well on nearly every face shape.
 But generally, speaking, aviators look best on diamond, heart, oval, and square faces.
 Aviators aren’t typically recommended for people with rounder or narrower faces.